CycloneDX/guides/ML-BOM/en/0x20-Design-Model-Component-Metadata.md

 ##### Adding domain-specific identifiers

-Organizations that produce BOMs for hardware or software components they produce may have a plurality of domain-specific identifiers for the same component.
-In these cases, it is best practice to register (reserve) an official namespace for these domains with the [CycloneDX Property Taxonomy]() which is the authoritative source of official namespaces used in CycloneDX `properties`.
+Organizations that produce BOMs for hardware or software components they produce may have multiple domain-specific identifiers for the same component.
+In these cases, it is best practice to register (reserve) an official namespace for these domains with the [CycloneDX Property Taxonomy](), which is the authoritative source of official namespaces used in CycloneDX `properties`.

 ###### Example:

-The following example shows how a registered names for a fictional company ACME which registered the namespace `acme` could provide a property to identify one of its internal ML models.
+The following example shows how a registered name for a fictional company, ACME, which registered the namespace `acme`, could provide a property to identify one of its internal ML models.

 ```json
 "component": {